chef-boneyard/habitat/README.md

 - `gateway_auth_token`: Auth token for accessing the supervisor's HTTP gateway.
 This value is templated into the appropriate service file.
 - `license`: Specifies acceptance of habitat license when set to `accept` (defaults to empty string).
 - `health_check_interval`: The interval (seconds) on which to run health checks (defaults to 30).
+- `event_stream_application`: The name of your application that will be displayed in the Chef Automate Applications Dashboard
+- `event_stream_environment`: The application environment for the supervisor, this is for grouping in the Applications Dashboard
+- `event_stream_site`: Application Dashboard label for the "site" of the application - can be filtered in the dashboard
+- `event_stream_url`: `AUTOMATE_HOSTNAME:4222` - the Chef Automate URL with port 4222 specified (can be changed if needed)
+- `event_stream_token`: Chef Automate token for sending application event stream data

 #### Examples